The-OpenROAD-Project/OpenROAD/README.md

 it also enables the creation of any custom flow controllers based on the underlying tools, database and analysis engines.

-OpenROAD-flow-scripts(ORFS) is a fully autonomous, RTL-GDSII flow for rapid architecture and design space exploration, early prediction of QoR and detailed physical design implementation.
-However, ORFS also enables manual intervention for finer user control of individual flow stages through tcl commands and python APIs.
+OpenROAD-flow-scripts (ORFS) is a fully autonomous, RTL-GDSII flow for rapid architecture and design space exploration, early prediction of QoR and detailed physical design implementation.
+However, ORFS also enables manual intervention for finer user control of individual flow stages through Tcl commands and Python APIs.

 Figure below shows the main stages of the OpenROAD-flow-scripts: